Can you teach English in Spain without knowing Spanish?

-Whenever you travel — and especially when living in a foreign country with a foreign language — it is always beneficial to learn some key phrases.
+Whenever you travel abroad, it helps to learn a few key phrases in the local language.
 Depending on where you are in Spain and who you’re speaking to, the level of English will vary greatly.
 Outside of the bigger cities, many people don’t know English at all.
 Therefore, you should know how to communicate in basic terms.
 For example, knowing how to order in a restaurant or ask how much something costs would be useful.
 There are different ways to go about learning Spanish.
 The good thing is that once you’re in Spain, immersed in the culture and language, you’ll start picking up words and phrases.
 After teaching abroad in Spain for a year, you will acquire plenty of new knowledge.

-Consequently, you will make the classes more immersive.
+That can make the class feel immersive and encourage students to use English more often.
 If there’s something the students don’t understand, they will also need to practice how to phrase the question in English.
 If there’s a need to explain something in Spanish, the main teacher can help.
 So do not worry; as a language assistant, your job is to be an expert in your native language.
 In return, you’ll have plenty of opportunities to improve your Spanish skills outside of school.

 There Are Plenty of Ways to Immerse Yourself in Spanish Culture, Even if You Don’t Know Spanish